arianitu/postgres-statefulset/config/README.md

 `cd shared/path/to/postgres-db-elastos-blockchains `

 `microk8s kubectl apply -f elastos-develap.yml`

+..check all is well, or correct errors with messages in `microk8s kubectl describe pods`

+`watch microk8s kubectl get pods`

 You can edit secret.yml but then you need to alter the redis-xyz.yml's and haskell.yml as the hash for postgres key will change.
 So you would have to find the hashes in the redis yml files and alter to match newly created key - ie with `microk8s kubectl apply -k .`, and then: